dinAlexDu/WinServer-Active-Directory-Lab/README.md

   Configure forward and reverse lookup zones, including DNS records.

 - **Configure Organizational Units (OUs):**
-  Create and organize users, groups, and computers into OUs.
+  Create and manage organizational units (OUs) to organize users, groups, and computers.

 - **Create and Apply GPOs:**
   Implement and link GPOs for login messages, admin rights, and restrictions.